 For the near term, SPCs will continue to be national rights.
-However, longer term there are likely to be efforts to institute a "Unitary SPC" granted by or on behalf of a central authority.
+However, there are longer term efforts to institute a "Unitary SPC" granted by or on behalf of a central authority.
 The European Commission is in the process of carrying out studies to that end, but, for the moment at least, SPCs will continue to be national rights.
 Under the new regime those rights can be based on direct national patents, European patents or European patents with unitary effect.
 National SPCs in participating states will fall under the jurisdiction of the new UPC, unless they are opted-out.